-‘A Country Life’ by Randall Jarrell is a fifty-two line poem which does not follow a specific pattern of rhyme.
+‘A Country Life’ by Randall Jarrell is a fifty-two line poem that does not follow a specific pattern of rhyme.
 There are a great number of rhyming lines throughout the piece though.
 A reader will immediately notice the repetition of rhyming couplets, beginning with the first two lines.
 They are interspersed throughout the text in order to help the speaker’s points come across easily.

 A reader should also pay attention to the overwhelming theme of rural life.
 On top of this setting is the greater theme of life and death.
 The speaker makes his way through the different elements of these forces, as well as loneliness, in his depictions of solitary farmers, birds, and unanswerable questions.
-You can read the full poem here.

 Summary of A Country Life

 The poem begins with the speaker noticing a bird he has never seen before.
 Form these lines he moves to describe the surroundings of the bird.
-They are in a farmland, a place that represents life but just like everywhere else, is plagued with death.
-He considers asking someone what this bird is doing there, but fears the answer.
+They are in farmland, a place that represents life but just like everywhere else, is plagued with death.
+He considers asking someone what this bird is doing there but fears the answer.
 This is something that will be repeated later on as the speaker analyzes humanity’s questioning of their own place in the world.

 The following sections speak on farmers “jailed” in their breasts and “secrets” that should not be “let out” of the soul.
 In conclusion, the speaker describes how all the questions cease when one dies.
-One’s place beneath the ground, under a “mound” becomes a source for new life.
+One’s place beneath the ground, under a “mound” becomes a source for a new life.

 Analysis of A Country Life